blackroseyagami/WAI-NSFW-illustrious-character-select/README.md

   * Special thanks for their detailed UI design, preset management, and prompt architecture.

 * This fork was translated and modified for full English use by the community to improve accessibility and functionality in international setups.

----

-Let me know if you'd like me to convert this into a downloadable `README.md` file for your repository.